tajpouria/docker-and-kubernetes-cheat-sheet/istio.md

   namespace: default
 spec:
   hosts:
     - fleetman-staff-service.default.svc.cluster.local # The service DNS (i.e the regular K8s service) name that we're applying routing rules to.
+(In this case the name of the cluster IP)
   http:
     - route:
         - destination:
-            host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name
+            host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name (In this case the name of the cluster IP)
-            subset: safe # Pointing to the name that have been defended by destination rule
+            subset: safe # Pointing to the name that have been defined by destination rule
-          weight: 0 # Should be integer and not floating point numberls
+          weight: 0 # Should be integer and not floating point numbers
         - destination:
             host: fleetman-staff-service.default.svc.cluster.local # The target service DNS name
             subset: risky